lupyuen/lupyuen.github.io/src/mynewt.md

 We can see that Mynewt's HAL consists of low-level functions that control BL602's hardware functions: Flash Memory, Interrupts, Watchdog, GPIO, ...

-We'll be filling in these missing functions someday...
+We'll be filling in these missing HAL functions someday...
 But for now I have inserted Stub Functions.

 Which means that the firmware will build OK...
-Just that GPIO and the other features won't actually work when we run the firmware.
+Just that GPIO and other features won't actually work when we run the firmware.

 _How shall we fill in the HAL Functions for PineCone?_